Skip to main content

 • supervision and reflective work on the Coach’s mindset

 Because the school works with participants from different countries and professional backgrounds, the learning experience is strongly oriented to real-world application.
-Managers, leaders, educators, sports professionals and freelancers learn in mixed groups, which enriches perspectives and prepares future Coaches to operate comfortably in multicultural and cross-sector environments.
+Furthermore, managers, leaders, educators, sports professionals, and freelancers learn in mixed groups, which enriches perspectives and prepares future Coaches to operate comfortably in multicultural and cross-sector environments.

 Focus area What to look for

-Competencies curriculum built around recognised Coaching skills and observable behaviours in sessions
+Competencies Curriculum built around recognized Coaching skills and observable behaviors in sessions

 How long does a serious international Coaching course usually take?

-Do I need a specific background to access an international Coaching course?
+Do I need a specific background to enroll in an international Coaching course?

 Is an online international Coaching course as effective as in-person training?

-Will an international Coaching course help me if I am not sure I want to Coach full-time?
+Will an international Coaching course help me if I do not plan to Coach full-time?

-Choosing how to choose an international Coaching course is already a first act of responsibility toward your future clients and your own development.
-Taking time to compare programs, asking informed questions and checking alignment with solid professional standards is an investment in quality, not just in a certificate.
+Choosing an international Coaching course is a first act of responsibility toward your future clients and your own development.
+Taking time to compare programs, asking informed questions, and checking alignment with solid professional standards is an investment in quality, not just in a certificate.

 Michael Gabaldi